 This recipe can easily be doubled or tripled.

-- 2 cups (about 1/2 lb) dry macaroni pasta (use rice pasta for gluten-free version)
+- 2 cups (about 1/2 lb) dry macaroni pasta (use rice or gluten-free pasta for gluten-free version)

 - 1 hard boiled egg, chopped

 - 1 Tbsp fresh chopped parsley

 - 1/4 cup chopped spring onion or green onion

 - 1/2 teaspoon lemon juice or vinegar